Rate cuts, the Fed, and your money

 Democratize Finance For All.

-For everyday investors, the impact of interest rate changes can be both positive and negative because of the effect on 1) interest earned on savings and 2) the cost to take out personal loans or to hold credit card balances.
+For everyday investors, changes in interest rates can be both positive and negative, influencing two key areas: the interest earned on savings and the cost of borrowing—whether through personal loans or credit card balances.

-• When the Fed cuts rates, it directly impacts the potential rate earned on any high yield savings accounts, new certificates of deposits (CDs), and money market funds.
-While these types of short-term investments can remain an option for placing uninvested cash because they’ll still generate interest, APYs are likely to decline after the fed funds rate decreases.
-Note that Robinhood doesn’t currently offer savings accounts or CDs.
+• When the Fed cuts rates, it directly affects the returns on high-yield savings accounts, new certificates of deposit (CDs), and money market funds.
+While these short-term vehicles can still be a place to park uninvested cash since they generate interest, their APYs typically decline following a federal funds rate cut.

-• On the other hand, if the Fed increases the target federal funds rate, borrowing becomes more expensive.
-As a result, rates on certain new loans may rise, but then APYs may rise.
+• On the other hand, when the Fed raises the target federal funds rate, borrowing becomes more expensive.
+Interest rates on certain new loans tend to rise, but at the same time, APYs on savings and other interest-bearing accounts may also increase.

-Finally, federal funds rate increases and decreases can also sway the stock market.
-Because, at its core, investing often represents participation in potential future cash flows and income.
-Valuing many investments means you have to translate the potential future back to today's value using interest rates.
-All else equal, the higher interest rates are in general, the lower the resulting calculated value is of any investment.
-In other words, falling interest rates are typically viewed as a positive for long-term valuations in the stock market.
+Finally, changes in the federal funds rate can also sway the stock market.
+At its core, investing is about participating in potential future cash flows and income.
+To value those future earnings, investors discount them back to today’s value using interest rates.
+All else equal, higher rates reduce the present value of future cash flows, lowering investment valuations.
+Conversely, falling rates are generally seen as positive for long-term stock market valuations.

 Takeaway